Dogs have acute hearing. They can hear very faint sounds, noises at high frequencies, and can detect even very slight changes in the tones of sounds.

 Dogs with significant hearing loss are less active and move more slowly and carefully.
 As they cannot hear, they fail to obey verbal commands.
 They may be startled if someone approaches and touches them from behind.

-Hearing tests using an electroencephalogram (EEG) can be done to determine if a dog has hearing loss by a procedure called a brain stem auditory evoked response (BAER) test.
+Hearing tests using an electroencephalogram (EEG) can be done to determine if a dog has hearing loss.
+It involves a procedure called a brain stem auditory evoked response (BAER) test.

-Normally, different sound frequencies invoke different brain waves which can be measured by EEG.
-If the brain wave pattern is unchanged, it means that the dog cannot hear the sound.
+Normally, EEG can measure different brain waves invoked by different sound frequencies.
+If the brain wave pattern shows no change, it means that the dog cannot hear the sound.

 Coping with Hearing Loss in Dogs